 Organization: building a strong local Main Street network to pool resources and expertise towards maintaining long-term revitalization efforts

-Since its founding, NTMSC has developed a national network covering more than 2,200 communities in 45 states.
+Since its founding, the National Main Street Center, Inc. has developed a national network covering more than 2,200 communities in 45 states.
 To date, the Main Street movement has led to nearly $50 billion of investment in historic downtowns and commercial districts and helped generate more than 415,000 jobs and 94,000 new businesses nationwide.

 Communities interested in becoming Designated Main Street Programs should review our application materials and learn more about this downtown revitalization method.
 We accept applications on a rolling basis, however only a limited number of programs are accepted each year.

-Minnesota’s Designated Main Street districts netted 21 new businesses and 77 additional full-time jobs in 2012.
-In these communities (average population 15,500), 41 building rehab projects were completed.
+Since 2010, Minnesota’s Designated Main Street districts netted 70 new businesses and 257 additional full-time jobs.
+In these communities (average population 15,500), 245 building rehab projects were completed.

-- Net of all gains and losses in new businesses in 2012: +21
+- Net of all gains and losses in new businesses: +70

 This information is collected annually by Main Street programs across the country before being submitted to the National Trust Main Street Center.
 National reinvestment statistics are available at the National Main Street website.